ASK (All Saints’ Kids)

 ASK (All Saints’ Kids) takes place as part of our 10am worship during school term time.

-ASK is a programme led by members of our Parish for children aged 4 to 12.
+ASK is a programme led by our Children’s Minister and members of our Parish for children aged 4 to 12.

 ASK commences shortly after the Greeting of Peace in our service.